SolannP/temp/Blazor/Dev_Log.md

 I make an interactive readme/helper script as documentation Next steep will be to know SQL Server way of working in details.
 I had a course with school some time ago, i can re open it + get in touch with the teacher we had.
 Schould also avoid latest and use something like 2022-CU10-ubuntu-22.04 (next time)

+# Day 20 - 2023/11/29

+I start the book "T-SQL Fundamentals" (1_316p) for getting a solid basis of SQL Server fondamentals.
+I will take some time to proceed, I won't count the time spend for "sharpen the saw" regarding SQL into this project.
+Nevertheless I will keep trace of the time spend for getting concept.

+Course to sum up :
+  file:///D:/03_Cours/2A/AdminBDD/1.%20Cours8.pdf
+  file:///D:/03_Cours/2A/AdminBDD/Cours2_FIP_2A.pdf
+  file:///D:/03_Cours/2A/AdminBDD/Cours3%20-%20Architecture%20dun%20moteur%20relationnel.pdf
+  SQL Server Management Studio
+  To proceed : file:///D:/05_Ressource_Perso/SQL/T-SQL%20Fundamentals%20(Itzik%20Ben-Gan)%20(Z-Library).pdf